 PhD (University of Alberta)

 Chris Buddle has been working at McGill since 2002, in the Department of Natural Resource Sciences at McGill’s Macdonald Campus.
 His research program is focused on the biodiversity and community ecology of insects and spiders, with an emphasis on Arctic systems.
 He has long been involved with academic programs and administration in the Faculty of Agricultural and Environmental Sciences, most recently teaching field biology and ecology in the Environmental Biology Program, and holding the position as Associate Dean (Student Affairs).
-Chris was appointed Dean of Students at McGill, on 1 August 2016, for a five-year term.
+Chris served as Dean of Students at McGill for five years.
+He was recently appointed Associate Provost (Teaching and Academic Programs).

 Awards and Recognitions